Zamiell/isaac-racing-client/mod/OTHER-MODS.md

 # Legal Mods to use with Racing+

-Only the mods in the "Legal Mods" list below are allowed to be used while doing Racing+ races, playing multi-character custom challenges, or playing in tournaments.
+In general, using any other mods alongside Racing+ is forbidden.
+Some specific exceptions are listed below.
 Contact Zamiel if you want a mod to be added to the list.

 <br />